-With an Apple Store designer on board, Juno raises $20M to build apartments more sustainably – TechCrunch
+With an Apple Store designer as a co-founder, Juno raises $20M to build apartments more sustainably – TechCrunch

 Sheena Jindal, principal at Comcast Ventures, notes that America’s housing stock is increasingly aged and in short supply — making it more difficult for people to buy houses.
 Her firm, she said, believes that everyone deserves access to an affordable home.

-“When we first met the Juno team, we were struck by their first principles approach to building,” she wrote via email.
+“When we first met the Juno team, we were struck by their first-principles approach to building,” she wrote via email.
 “Juno fundamentally understood what was broken in multifamily housing production and tackled it head on by focusing earlier in the value chain with its design and OEM sourcing strategy.
 Juno partners with existing players in the value chain, rather than displacing them.”